socialmath/socialmath.github.io/index.md

 3. Discussion of computational implementation of MES (in progress)

-Further reviews may summarize the Object Process Methodology (OPM) of Dori and Crawley, the Universal Modeling Language (UML) or SysML, or some of the key references of Ehresmann and Vanbremeersch like the work of Nils Baas or of Robert Rosen in complex systems.
+Further reviews may summarize the Object Process Methodology (OPM) of Dori and Crawley, the Universal Modeling Language (UML), SysML, or some of the key references of Ehresmann and Vanbremeersch like the work of Nils Baas or of Robert Rosen in complex systems.